hashicorp/raft/README.md

 * v1.0.0 takes the changes that were staged in the library-v2-stage-one branch.
 This version manages server identities using a UUID, so introduces some breaking API changes.
-It also versions the Raft protcol, and requires some special steps when interoperating with Raft servers running older versions of the library (see the detailed comment in config.go about version compatibility).
+It also versions the Raft protocol, and requires some special steps when interoperating with Raft servers running older versions of the library (see the detailed comment in config.go about version compatibility).
 You can reference https://github.com/hashicorp/consul/pull/2222 for an idea of what was required to port Consul to these new interfaces.